-Right now with everything that is going on in the world it’s more important than ever to take a proactive approach to strengthening immune system health.
-And for those living with thyroid dysfunction it’s vital to consider the thyroid-immune connection.
+Right now with everything that is going on in the world it’s more important than ever for those living with thyroid dysfunction to consider effective ways to strengthen the thyroid-immune connection.

-The thyroid hormones influence every major system in the body, including immune system health.
-Therefore when the thyroid struggles to work properly it can weaken immune function.
+The thyroid hormones influence every major system in the body, including the immune health.

 Over the past few years a lot of research has been done to highlight the important role the thyroid hormones play in maintaining a healthy immune response.